|

 "Man (or woman) it's cold!!"

-Demetrios grimacing on a late Chicago morning as the temperature hovers at around 3 degrees Celcius (or 38 F), with the wind making it all that much colder, 27 October 2002.
+An autumnal Chicago morning, the temperature hovering at around 3 degrees Celcius (or 38 F), with the wind making it all that much colder, 27 October 2002.

 It only gets this cold in Melbourne sometimes, in the middle of winter, in the dead of night!!